ankushgoel27/node_exporter/README.md

 ### Textfile Collector

-The textfile collector is similar to the [Pushgateway](https://github.com/prometheus/pushgateway), in that it allows exporting of statistics from batch jobs.
+The textfile collector is similar to the [Pushgateway](https://github.com/prometheus/pushgateway), allowing to export statistics from batch jobs.
 It can also be used to export static metrics, such as what role a machine has.
 The Pushgateway should be used for service-level metrics.
 The textfile module is for metrics that are tied to a machine.